 In Moodle, handouts, folders, pages, and links to other Web sites are called Resources.

-To add a resource, click Turn editing on (top right), go to the Section where you want the resource to appear, and click + Add an activity or resource (at bottom right of section).
-The Activity chooser dialog box opens (note that Resources are located at the bottom of the panel).
+To add a resource, click Turn editing on (top-right), go to the section where you want the resource to appear, and click + Add an activity or resource.
+The Activity Chooser will open (note that Resources are located at the bottom of the list).
 Select an option and click Add.
 The settings page opens.
 Configure the settings and click Save (at bottom of page).
 For more, see About Adding Resources to a Moodle Course.

 Add Activities to your course.